AFO-UYI/Async-APIs-Assistant/README.md

 # Sketching the idea

-The idea is isolate some part of API handling.
-Encapsulating those parts more attached to API design separately to parts more close to clients needs.
+The main idea is to isolate some parts of API handling, encapsulating those parts more attached to API design separately to parts closer to clients needs.

 A design to solve the need for separate parts have 4 types of parts, distributed on a general API handlings workflow.